cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 This simply means to double whatever you roll.

-> Example: Roll a 10 on a d20, and with \"the result is doubled\", it
+> Example: Roll a 10 on a d20, and with "the result is doubled", it
 > escalates to 20.

 ##### Doubling the Dice

-Here, you\'re rolling twice the number of dice than originally instructed.
+Here, you're rolling twice the number of dice than originally instructed.

-> Example: The rule says \'roll 2d6\', but \"the dice are doubled\"
+> Example: The rule says 'roll 2d6', but "the dice are doubled"
 > turns it into 4d6.
 Rolling 3, 5, 2, and 6 gives you a total of 16.

 #### Dice Collection

-When you encounter a notation like {3d20}, it indicates a collection of dice where each die\'s value is considered separately.
+When you encounter a notation like {3d20}, it indicates a collection of dice where each die's value is considered separately.
 This is different from adding up the results.

 Dice collections can have names and persist over gaming sessions.
 The